io22m007/ICMP-Tunnel/README.md

 Other programs let you send a custom text as ICMP data.

 Some early research on what can be done with the data transmitted in ICMP requests and reply includes [project Loki](https://web.archive.org/web/20030316090229/http://www.phrack.com/show.php?p=49&a=6).
-In this project from 1996 the posibility of a covert channel via the ICMP protocol was discussed.
+In this project from 1996 the possibility of a covert channel via the ICMP protocol was discussed.
 Covert channels can be grouped into two categories:

 - timing channel (sub-categories: interval based, time-replay, model-based, JitterBug, ...)
 - storage channel (in networking use of optional or unused protocol fields)